 3. Complaint Filing & Serving

-Next, you must file a complaint in a relevant court.
-This will cost you about $80 in the state of North Dakota.
+Next, you must file a summons and complaint in a relevant court.
+This will cost you, as the landlord, about $80 in the state of North Dakota.

 The service of the summons and complaint is normally done by the sheriff.
 They can do so by serving it in person, through the mail or by posting it on the rental premises.

 After the district court issues a summons, the eviction hearing must be held 3 to 15 days after.
 If the tenant doesn’t show up, the court may issue a default judgment favoring you.
 The court will then issue you with a Writ of Execution.

 However, there are instances where a tenant may decide to fight back against the eviction action.
 The following are the defenses the tenant may put up: